 - A patient may take double the dose to make up for a missed dose.

 - Parkinson’s disease patients often suffer from depression.
 A large dose of medicine may be taken in an attempt to commit suicide.

 The symptoms of overdose of any drug could be an aggravation of its normal action.
 The severity of symptoms is largely dependent on the amount of drug taken.

-- Overdose with a dopamine agonist such as ropinirole may cause symptoms such as nausea, vomiting, sweating, dizziness, fainting, muscle spasms, chest pain, confusion and hallucinations.
+- Overdose with a dopamine agonist such as ropinirole may cause symptoms such as nausea, vomiting, sweating, dizziness, claustrophobia, involuntary body movements, heart palpitations, weakness, coughing, fatigue, agitation, low blood pressure upon sitting or standing, drowsiness, confusion fainting, muscle spasms, chest pain, and hallucinations.
 Symptoms of overdose with pramipexole, another dopamine agonist, are not known but may include any of the above.

 - MAO-B inhibitors such as selegiline overdose may induce hypotension (low blood pressure) and agitation, although definite effects of overdose have not been seen with selegiline.
 Headache, drowsiness, dizziness, chest pain, respiratory depression and convulsions are other possible symptoms.

 - Overdose with COMT inhibitors such as entacapone or tolcapone have not been reported but a large enough dosage could cause abdominal pain, diarrhea, nausea, vomiting, dizziness, respiratory depression and convulsions.

 - Amantadine can result in an overdose even in fairly small amounts.
 It can cause hypertension (high blood pressure), arrhythmias, respiratory distress, kidney problems, insomnia, agitation, confusion, disorientation, delirium, convulsions, coma or even death.

 Immediate medical care is very important for successful treatment of any drug overdose.